oyranos-cms/oyranos-cms.github.io/wiki/ICC_Examin.md

 Settings:

 -   4 rendering intents + BPC
--   Native oe separation Gamut.
+-   Native or separation Gamut.
 The later is the inbuild default.
-The native device colour gamut can only be created when iccgamut from ArgyllCMS is available.
+The native device colour gamut can only be created, when iccgamut from ArgyllCMS is available.

 Windows: